OthankQ/100-days-of-code/r1-log.md

 ### R1D51
 Today I worked on some of the katas on @codewars!
 I also read, learned a bit more about breaking down problems and writing pseudo code.
 Think I should have done this sooner.
 I am also actively looking for open source issues on @github!

+### R1D52
+Today I learned about function constructor and the 'new' operator!
+I would love to see real life examples of this being used!
+I also contributed to an opensource project by updating a json file!